 Facilities and Scholarships

-G Square is our new Global Lounge where we provide information and support for students, offering various types of study abroad information and opportunities to get to know different cultures.
+G-Square is our Global Lounge where we provide information and support for students, offering various types of study abroad information and opportunities to get to know different cultures.
 This ideal location for on-campus international exchange has a large flat screen displaying 9 satellite channels with programs in multiple languages.

 Chuo University offers various types of scholarships for both Chuo students and international students applying to Chuo.
 See here for details of the scholarship program for international students.

 The Computer Assited Language Learning (CALL) system supports foreign language learning at Chuo University.

 Faculty of Law Resource Center